Dems face environmentalist backlash after dropping fossil fuel demand from platform

 Bill McKibben, an environmental activist, author and journalist, tweeted, “Hoping this was just a mistake, because ending fossil fuel subsidies is a no-brainer.”

-Among the numerous environmental groups protesting was Evergreen Action, which called the move “a shocking reversal -- one that's out of step with the vast majority of Democrats.
-Joe Biden, Kamala Harris, and most other 2020 presidential candidates supported ending fossil fuel subsidies on the campaign trail.
-It's a core component of the Biden-Harris climate plan.
-Democratic voters widely support it, as do the vast majority of Americans who do not want to use public funds to bankroll fossil fuel corporations during a recession."
+Among the numerous environmental groups protesting was Evergreen Action, which called the move “a shocking reversal -- one that's out of step with the vast majority of Democrats."

 While the language was dropped from the party’s platform, it remains on the Democratic National Committee’s website.

-Conservative estimates put the cost of U.S. direct subsidies to the fossil fuel industry at roughly $20 billion per year – with other estimates dramatically higher.
+Conservative estimates put the cost of U.S. direct subsidies to the fossil fuel industry at roughly $20 billion per year, and other estimates are dramatically higher.
 Ending such subsidies is a key goal among progressive and moderate Democrats who see it as a crucial step to combat climate change.
 The Trump administration opposes such moves and defends the subsidies.

 The controversy over the platform flared hours before combating climate change was spotlighted during the first hour of Wednesday’s session of the Democratic convention.